Education in China: Rankings and reputation

 Currently, China has around 3,012 colleges and universities.
-The quality of universities and higher education in China is internationally recognized as the country has the world's second highest number of universities in some rankings.
-Regardless of different rankings about universities in China, the Ministry of Education of China does not advocate or recognize any ranking conducted by a third party.
-In the 2020 CWTS Leiden Ranking edition, China surpassed the U.S. with the number of universities including in the ranking for the first time (204 vs.198).
+The quality of universities and higher education in China is internationally recognized as the country has the world's highest number of universities in several rankings, including the Academic Ranking of World Universities (ARWU), the U.S. News & World Report Best Global University Ranking, the University Ranking by Academic Performance, the CWTS Leiden Ranking, and the SCImago Institutions Rankings.

+As of 2023, China tops the list for the first time for the Academic Ranking of World Universities (ARWU) and the U.S. News & World Report Best Global Universities Ranking 2022–2023, two of the fourth most observed global university rankings apart from the QS and THE.

 China has dominated the QS BRICS University Rankings and the THE's Emerging Economies University Rankings, claiming seven of the top 10 spots for both rankings.
 China is also the most-represented nation overall.
 In 2020, China tops the QS Asia University Rankings list with over 120 universities including in the ranking, and five Chinese universities appear in the Asia Top 10, which is more than any country.
-There were 22 Chinese universities on lists of the global top 200 in the 2020 ARWU, behind only the United States in terms of the overall representation.
+As of 2024. there were 18 Chinese universities on lists of the global top 200 behind only the United States and the United Kingdom in terms of the overall representation in the Aggregate Ranking of Top Universities, a composite ranking system combining three of the world's most influential university rankings (ARWU+QS+ THE).

 According to THE China Subject Ratings 2020 conducted by the Time Higher Education World University Rankings, Chinese universities are on a par with their counterparts in the US, the UK, and Germany across 89 subjects ahead of others like France, South Korea, and Russia.
-The country scores above the global average of B score, with 46 percent of its universities’ grades were A+, A, or A−, only slightly behind the US (49 percent).
-The QS ranking by subjects 2021indicated that universities in China now have a record number in the top 50 universities in the world across all 51 subjects in five broad discipline areas: “Arts and Humanities”, “Natural Sciences”, “Social Sciences and Management”, “Engineering & Technology”, and “Life Sciences and Medicines”.
+The country scores above the global average of B score, with 46 percent of its universities' grades were A+, A, or A−, only slightly behind the US (49 percent).
+The QS ranking by subjects 2021indicated that universities in China now have a record number in the top 50 universities in the world across all 51 subjects in five broad discipline areas: "Arts and Humanities", "Natural Sciences", "Social Sciences and Management", "Engineering & Technology", and "Life Sciences and Medicines".

 This reflects the continual development of Chinese higher education and research quality of universities over time.
 Regardless of different rankings about universities in China, the Ministry of Education of China does not advocate or recognize any ranking conducted by a third party.

-Leading universities in the Double First Class University Plan such as Peking University, Tsinghua University, and Shanghai Jiao Tong University, have already gained international reputation for outstanding teaching and research facilities.
+Leading universities in the C9 League such as Peking University, Tsinghua University, Fudan University, Zhejiang University, and Shanghai Jiao Tong University have already gained international reputation for outstanding teaching and research facilities.
 China has signed agreements with almost 54 countries such as Germany, Great Britain, the United States, Australia, Canada and Russia on mutual recognition of higher education qualifications and academic degrees.
 Many Chinese universities such as United International College now offer degrees in English enabling students with no knowledge of the Chinese language to study there.